Parisa-lab/30-day-ai-ds-micro-lab/01_vectors/README.md

     else:
         raise ValueError("Vectors must have the same dimension.")

-How it works
+What it does

-① Check dimensions
+Step 1 — Check dimensions

 len(a) == len(b)

-② Add corresponding components
+Step 2 — Add corresponding components

 [a[i] + b[i] for i in range(len(a))]

-③ Reject incompatible vectors
+Step 3 — Reject incompatible vectors

 raise ValueError("Vectors must have the same dimension.")

 ---

-9. Why "ValueError"?

-Suppose:

-a = [1, 2, 3]
-b = [4, 5]

-The vectors have different dimensions:

-[
-3 \ne 2
-]

-So the operation is invalid.

-Instead of silently producing a wrong result, the program explicitly stops and reports the problem:

-ValueError: Vectors must have the same dimension.

-This is preferable to simply printing ""Error"" because Python knows that the function encountered invalid input.

----

-10. Vectors in AI & Data Science
+7. Why Vectors Matter in AI/Data Science

-Vectors are fundamental to AI and Data Science.
+Vectors are one of the basic building blocks of AI and Data Science.

 A data point can be represented as a vector of features: